History of Photography

 Although no one knows for sure when a camera-type device was first discovered, the camera obscura became popular among Renaissance artists who used it to trace the image projected by light shining through a tiny hole.

 The word photography was first used in the year 1839 - the year the invention of the photographic process was made public.
 During the prior decades, a number of light-sensitive materials were tested to capture the image from the camera obscura, but the first successful permanent photograph is usually credited to Louis Daguerre.
+That picture, captured on a silver-coated sheet of copper, using his 'positive image' Daguerreotype process, is entitled The Artist's Studio and is dated 1837.
+It was fragile & difficult to reproduce.

 By the time the details of this process were made public, in 1839, other artists and scientists had discovered additional photographic imaging techniques.
 William Henry Fox Talbot's Calotype process used light-sensitive paper and produced a 'negative image' that could be used to create positive prints.